 Next, place the cooking tray in a 225 F preheated the oven and roast them for 10 to 12 minutes, checking them often and removing the nuts when they turn golden brown.
 Let the nuts cool completely before storing them in a dry container.

 Some recipes call for ground macadamia nuts, which can be used in pastry dough or sprinkle on the bottom of pie shells for a delightful change of taste.
-All have to do to ground them is to put the toasted nuts in a food processor and pulse at short intervals until desired consistency is achieved.
-However, it's important to be aware of over-processing as you could end up with nut butter.
+All you have to do to grind them is to put the toasted nuts in a food processor and pulse at short intervals until desired consistency is achieved.
+Don't over-processing the nuts, or you could end up with nut butter.